gauntface/web-push-book/src/_content/chapter-05/04-common-notification-patterns.md

 We're going to look at some common implementation patterns for web push.

-This will involve using a few different API's that are available in the service worker.
+This will involve using a few different APIs that are available in the service worker.

 ## Notification Close Event